 If you are trying to gain a wider audience, then you’ll measure your success by reach.
 So, let’s say you’re paying per 1000 impressions as opposed to per click – you will be measuring the number of people viewing your content (a brand awareness campaign will aim to maximise this).

-Although common, brand awareness isn’t the only option.
-Here, we’ve listed a few more objectives that you can work towards on Pinterest:
+Although common, awareness isn’t the only objective to consider when using Pinterest.
+We’ve listed a few more goals that you can work towards below:

 - Video Views: As an advertiser on Pinterest – you are able to display videos as promoted pins (to a wider audience) or as a post on your board.
 This is similar to brand awareness in the sense that you want to maximise the number of people viewing your video.
 Using keyword and audience targeting, you’ll be sharing your video with users who are likely to be interested.
 Pinterest offers different video formats and lengths, so you have the flexibility to tell your unique brand story.
 You won’t be paying for clicks – instead, you’ll pay for video views of 2 seconds or more.